Efficient Clustering for Stretched Mixtures: Landscape and Optimality: Theoretical analysis

 \begin{theorem}[Main result] Let $\bgamma_0, \bgamma_1,\cdots$ be the iterates of Algorithm \ref{alg:PGD-simple} starting from $\mathbf{0}$.
 Under Model~\ref{model:1} there exist constants $c, C, C_0,C_1,C_2>0$ independent of $n$ and $d$ such that if $n\geq C d$ and $b \geq 2 a \geq C_0$, then with probability at least $1-C_1 [ (d/n)^{C_2d} + e^{ -C_2n^{1/3} } + n^{-10} ]$, Algorithm~\ref{alg:PGD-simple} terminates within $\tilde{O}( n/d+d^2/n )$ iterations and the output $\hat{\bgamma}$ satisfies

 \end{theorem}

-Up to a $\sqrt{ \log (n/d) }$ factor, this matches the optimal rate of convergence $O(\sqrt{d/n})$ for the supervised problem with $\{ Y_i \}_{i=1}^n$ being observed, which is even easier than the current one.
-Theorem \ref{thm:main} asserts that we can achieve a near-optimal rate efficiently without good initialization, although the loss function is clearly non-convex.
+Up to a $\sqrt{ \log (n/d) }$ factor, this matches the optimal rate of convergence $O(\sqrt{d/n})$ for the supervised problem with $\{ Y_i \}_{i=1}^n$ observed, which is even easier than the current one.
+Theorem \ref{thm:main} asserts that we can achieve a near-optimal rate efficiently without good initialization, although the loss function is non-convex.
 The two terms $n/d$ and $d^2 / n$ in the iteration complexity have nice interpretations.
 When $n$ is large, we want a small computational error in order to achieve statistical optimality.
-The cost for this is reflected in the first term $n/d$.
-When $n$ is small, the empirical loss function does not concentrate well near its population counterpart and is not smooth enough either.
+The term $n/d$ reflects the cost for this.
+When $n$ is small, the empirical loss function does not concentrate well and is not smooth enough either.
 Hence we choose a conservative step-size and pay the corresponding price $d^2/n$.
-A byproduct of Theorem \ref{thm:main} is the following corollary which gives a tight bound for the excess risk (misclassification rate).
-Here we define $\| g \|_{\infty} = \sup_{x \in \RR} |g(x)|$ for any $g:~\RR \to \RR$.
+A byproduct of Theorem \ref{thm:main} is the following corollary which gives a tight bound for the excess risk.
+Here $\| g \|_{\infty} = \sup_{x \in \RR} |g(x)|$ for any $g:~\RR \to \RR$.
 The proof is deferred to Appendix \ref{appendix:misclassification}. \begin{corollary}[Misclassification rate] Consider the settings in Theorem~\ref{thm:main} and suppose that $Z = \be_1^{\top} \bZ$ has density $p \in C^1(\mathbb{R})$ satisfying $\Vert p\Vert_\infty\leq C_3$ and $\Vert p^\prime\Vert_\infty\leq C_3$ for some constant $C_3>0$.
 For $\bgamma = (\alpha, \bbeta) \in \RR \times \RR^d$, define its misclassification rate (up to a global sign flip) as

 There exists a constant $C_4$ such that

 \end{corollary}